 Clinical Supervision as defined by CAATE and the University of Mobile Athletic Training Education Program requires that anyone supervising a pre-professional student or Athletic Training Student “must maintain auditory and visual contact with the pre-professional student or Athletic Training Student at all times in order to be able to intervene on behalf of the patient or the pre-professional or Athletic Training Student."

-If you, as an ACI or CI, recognize that, for any reason, yours has become a position where you cannot provide Direct Supervision of the Athletic Training Student assigned to your site, please contact the UMobile ATEP Director or the Clinical Coordinator and arrangements will be made for reassignment of the pre-professional student or Athletic Training Student.
+If you, as a Preceptor, recognize that, for any reason, you come upon a situation where you cannot provide Direct Supervision of the Athletic Training Student assigned to your site, please contact the UMobile ATEP Director or the Clinical Coordinator and arrangements will be made for reassignment of the pre-professional student or Athletic Training Student.